Danyulll/ALT-Shiny-App/README.md

 ## Usage

-Ensure you have the following R packages installed:
+Ensure you have the following R packages installed from CRAN:

 - `CurricularAnalytics`
 - `visNetwork`